San Bernardino California Therapists

 Given that the town is mostly a college town, there aren’t a lot of new marriages to help boost the divorce rate.
 People don’t come to San Bernardino to get married – they come there after they divorce or while they’re in school.

-The harsh economic conditions of the city cause more couple to refrain from getting married.
+The harsh economic conditions of the city cause more couples to refrain from getting married.
 There are expected to be more couples who wish to get divorced but simply can’t afford to do so.
 The divorce rate may continue to increase over the next decade.

 Mental Health Resources in San Bernardino

-After the city filed bankruptcy in 2012, they had to outsource a good part of their medical services.
+After the city filed for bankruptcy in 2012, they had to outsource a good part of their medical services.
 There are only 181 mental health professionals for every 100,000 people in the city.
 Many children and adults suffering from mental health issues simply do not have the money or information to seek treatment.

-The college students have access to mental health help at school but a lot of them fail to get help.
+College students have access to mental health help at school but a lot of them fail to get help.
 They see their problems as temporary.
 The residents of the town simply can’t afford health insurance or mental health private care.